TR

 Analysis

-Trinity Industries, Inc. carries $5.39B in total debt against $143.2M in cash reserves — debt is roughly 37.7x the cash position.
-Managing this leverage effectively will be important for long-term financial stability.
+The company holds $143.2M in cash, though total debt stands at $5.39B.
+This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 The company is burning cash, with free cash flow at -$457.0M.
 This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
-Return on equity stands at 23.1%, which is strong for the sector.
-ROE measures how effectively a company uses shareholder capital to generate profits.
+ROE of 23.1% points to strong capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 2.5% is on the lower side, which is common in asset-heavy industries.
 Revenue has been relatively flat, moving from $1.98B (2022) to $2.16B (2025).

 Links